 A grade of “I” will be given for courses in dissertation and thesis (including undergraduate honors thesis) for all registrations prior to the semester in which the final document is completed.
 The time limit imposed on the grade of “X” (one semester) does not apply for these courses.

 All grade point averages will be computed by dividing grade points accumulated by the number of hours attempted, with grades of “X”, “I”, “IP”, “Q”, “W” being excluded.

 When a course is repeated, only the last enrollment for that course will be used in computing the grade point average.
 This second grade will be used to determine credit earned for the course.
 This procedure invalidates the first credit earned in that course.
 Courses taken before a degree is awarded (regardless of whether the course is applied to the degree) cannot be repeated and the grade point average recalculated once the degree is awarded.
-While grades of “DF” and “DU” indicate the course was dropped, these grades have the same effect on the GPA as a course that was repeated and completed with a grade of “F” or “U”.
-"Q" and "W" drops do not count in the GPA and therefore are not marked as repeats
+Grades of "Q" and "W" do not count in the GPA and therefore are not marked as repeats.

 Any student who enrolls in the same course a second or subsequent time must notify the Registrar’s Office during the semester in which the course is being repeated.
-Information and a form is located at http://web.tamuc.edu/admissions/registrar/default.aspx .
+Access the GPA Update form to to notify the Registrar's office when you repeat a course.
 When the semester is completed, the Registrar’s Office will then update the student’s grade average to reflect the duplication of the course.